 - 1. All art majors must successfully complete six (6) semesters of Art 200. - 2.
-In the second semester, students pursuing the Bachelor of Fine Arts or the Bachelor of Arts in Education with PreK-Adult or 5-12 certification in art must exhibit a portfolio of work done in the freshman courses for review by the faculty of art.
-Students must register for ART 299, Freshman Portfolio Review.
-Included will be work done in ART 214, 215, 217, and 218.
-Students who do not receive a grade of CR in the freshman review repeat ART 299 until a grade of CR is achieved.
-Transfer students within Marshall University will have two semesters to complete the same courses listed above and participate in the same review.
-Transfers from art and/or art education departments outside Marshall University will be required to complete the review in the first semester they participate in the MU Department of Art.
-Successful completion of the freshman review is required prior to enrollment in advanced courses in art.
-Art and art education majors must take the classes listed above before enrolling in advanced art classes. - 3.
+After completing the required foundation courses (ART 214, 215, 217, 218, 219) and a minimum of one 300 level studio course, students pursuing the Bachelor of Fine Arts or the Bachelor of Arts in Education Pre K-Adult (Art 218 is not required in the Bachelor of Art Education 5-Adult program) are required to present a portfolio of work for review by the Art and Design faculty.
+To do so, students must register for Art 299, Portfolio Review with a minimum of 18 and a maximum of 27 credit hours in studio art courses.
+Successful completion of Art 299 is required and is a prerequisite for any advanced studio courses in art.
+Students who do not receive a grade of Credit (CR) in the Portfolio Review and are within the studio art credit hour range listed above, may apply for reconsideration.
+Students who have transferred within Marshall University will have two semesters to complete the courses listed above and participate in this review.
+Transfers from art or art education departments at other universities are required to complete the review the first semester they enroll in the MU Department of Art and Design. - 3.
 Students enrolled in the Bachelor of Fine Arts or Bachelor of Arts in Education degree programs must complete all work in the major with a minimum grade of C. A student who receives a D or F in an art course counted toward graduation must repeat it and earn at least a C before graduation or before using that course as a prerequisite for another required course.